Reinforz/twitter-oauth2-blog/README.md

 }
 ```

-Thats all we have to do on our client-side.
+That is all we have to do on our client-side.
 The final homepage should look like this:

 <img src='images/7.png'>